 Some Facts & Figures

-The European Heritage Awards / Europa Nostra Awards were launched by the European Commission in 2002 and have been run by Europa Nostra ever since.
-They celebrate and promote best practices related to heritage conservation, research, management, volunteering, education and communication.
-In this way, they contribute to a stronger public recognition of cultural heritage as a strategic resource for Europe’s society, economy and environment.
-The Awards are funded by the Creative Europe programme of the European Union.
+The European Heritage Awards / Europa Nostra Awards were launched by the European Commission in 2002 and have been run in partnership with Europa Nostra ever since.
+The Awards are supported by the Creative Europe programme of the European Union.

 In the past 19 years, organisations and individuals from 39 countries have submitted a total of 3,316 applications for the Awards.
 Concerning the number of entries by country, Spain is first in the ranking, with 560 projects, followed by Italy, with 342 entries, and the United Kingdom, with 314 applications.